<< Yesterday

 "I was pitching against seventh, eighth, and ninth graders, kids 13 and 14 years old...
 All of a sudden, I look up, and there's Stan Musial and the likes.
 It was a very scary situation." - JOE NUXHALL, speaking of his major league debut as a 15-year-old.

 Six weeks shy of his 16th birthday, Joe Nuxhall becomes the youngest player in a major league contest in this century, beginning a 60-year tenure with the Reds organization, including becoming best known as the voice for the team's radio broadcasts.
-After being called in the ninth inning into a 13-0 rout by the eventual World Champions Cardinals at Crosley Field, the 15-year-old high school southpaw retires George Fallon, the first batter he faces but is unable to get out of the inning, yielding five walks, two hits, one wild pitch, and five runs.
+Being called in the ninth inning into a 13-0 rout by the eventual World Champions Cardinals at Crosley Field, the 15-year and 316-day-old Hamilton High School southpaw retires George Fallon, a batter almost twice his age batter, but is unable to get out of the inning, yielding five walks, two hits, one wild pitch, and five runs.

 1953 Against five different pitchers, Jimmy Piersall ties a major league record, going 6-for-6 when Boston bombs the Browns in the first game of a doubleheader, 11-2.
 The Red Sox right fielder is hitless in the Sportsman's Park nightcap and is sent sprawling to the ground by Satchel Paige, a pitcher he had infuriated during a game in his rookie season by mimicking the right-hander's every move.